DaMangos/MangosEninge2.0/README.md

 # MangosEninge
-Graphics engine that calls Vulkan and GLFW funtions.
+Graphics engine that calls Vulkan's native C funtions to communicate with the GPU and GLFW for window calls.